yangxin1994/panel/examples/jsx/README.md

 ### Notes

 For transpiling JSX to JavaScript, this example uses the standard Babel plugin [transform-react-jsx](https://babeljs.io/docs/plugins/transform-react-jsx/).
-In order for the plugin's output to interface correctly with `snabbdom` instead of `React`, we use the [`snabbdom-jsx`](https://github.com/yelouafi/snabbdom-jsx) package and configure the Babel plugin to use the `html` Hyperscript function provided by `snabbdom-jsx`.
+In order for the plugin's output to interface correctly with `snabbdom` instead of `React`, we use the [`snabbdom-jsx-lite`](https://github.com/nojvek/snabbdom-jsx-lite) package and configure the Babel plugin to use the `jsx` function re-exported by `panel`.

-Information on integrating Snabbdom-specific functionality (such as its dynamic class-toggling system) into JSX code can be found in [Mapping JSX attributes](https://github.com/yelouafi/snabbdom-jsx#mapping-jsx-attributes) from the `snabbdom-jsx` README.